Mobile impurity interacting with a Hubbard chain and the role of Friedel oscillations: Quarter filling

 \subsubsection{Weakly-interacting impurity and miscibility}

 For small $|\UfI|/U$ [Figs.~\ref{sec:1o4;sub:densities;fig:densities}(a) and~\ref{sec:1o4;sub:densities;fig:densities}(d)], the impurity is weakly-interacting, and thus the overall behavior of the system is similar to that of the non-interacting limit $\UfI=0$.
 Here, the impurity (orange circles) shows a sine-like profile, with its peak at the center of the lattice.
 Note that, in both panels, the non-interacting profile (blank small orange circles) is almost completely underneath the larger markers for $\UfI\neq 0$.

-In turn, the fermions (blue squares) show only a small deviation from their non-interacting profiles (blank small blue squares).
-However, while for a repulsive interaction [Fig.~\ref{sec:1o4;sub:densities;fig:densities}(a)] the fermions still show Friedel oscillations, for an attractive interaction [Fig.~\ref{sec:1o4;sub:densities;fig:densities}(d)] these oscillations are destroyed.
-Nevertheless, in all cases, the density of the fermions fluctuates around their filling factor.
+Similarly, the fermions (blue squares) show only a small deviation from their non-interacting profiles (blank small blue squares).

 Overall, from these profiles, we can infer that both the fermions and the impurity can occupy the same sites, with no important effect from the weak interaction $\UfI$.
 Therefore, we can identify these configurations as \emph{miscible} (M), consistent with the expected behavior for weakly-interacting impurities.